Skyroot Aerospace: Facilities

+Skyroot Aerospace has modern facilities for designing, building, testing, and assembling rockets and their components.
+These facilities help the company develop launch vehicles, test rocket engines, prepare missions, and support commercial satellite launches with advanced engineering and technology.

+MAX-Q

+On 24 October 2023, the largest private integrated rocket development facility in India was unveiled by Skyroot Aerospace.
+It is situated next to the Rajiv Gandhi International Airport and spans 60,000 square feet.
+With space for about 300 personnel, this facility will host Skyroot's integrated design, manufacturing, and testing infrastructure for developing rockets.

+Infinity Campus

+On 27 November 2025, Prime Minister Narendra Modi inaugurated the Infinity Campus of Skyroot Aerospace.
+Spread across 200,000 square feet in Hyderabad, this facility will be able to design, manufacture, integrate, and test a number of launch vehicles and produce one orbital rocket each month.

 Industry collaboration

-An agreement has been signed by Nibe Space, a division of Nibe Defence and Aerospace on 9 September 2024, with Skyroot Aerospace, Centum Electronics, AgniKul Cosmos, SpaceFields, Sisir Radar, CYRAN AI Solutions, and Larsen & Toubro for the launch of India's first constellation of multi-sensor, all-weather, high-revisit Earth observation satellites.
+An agreement has been signed by Nibe Space, a division of Nibe Defence and Aerospace on 9 September 2024, with Skyroot Aerospace, AgniKul Cosmos, Centum Electronics, SpaceFields, Sisir Radar, CYRAN AI Solutions, and Larsen & Toubro for the launch of India's first constellation of multi-sensor, all-weather, high-revisit Earth observation satellites.

-On 25 June 2025, Skyroot Aerospace and Axiom Space signed an MoU to work together to increase access to low-Earth orbit (LEO).
+On 25 June 2025, Skyroot Aerospace and Axiom Space signed an MoU to work together to increase access to LEO.
 Skyroot Aerospace and Axiom Space will look into orbital and launch systems that are integrated for next trips to Axiom Station and beyond.
 The two businesses intend to look into potential joint ventures for the construction of space infrastructure.
 By connecting Axiom's under-construction commercial space station and other LEO projects with Skyroot's upcoming Vikram-1 launch capability, the partnership hopes to create a new logistics corridor for research payloads, orbital data-center nodes, and upcoming commercial missions.